 - Someone else altered or repaired the product negligently,

-- The plaintiff did not prove any injuries,
+- You did not prove any injuries,

-- Something else caused the plaintiff’s injuries, or
+- Something else caused your injuries, or

-- The plaintiff’s negligence caused the injuries.
+- Your negligence caused the injuries.

 Legal references: